AndyGlew/SW-HW-notes-and-reviews/README.md

 # SW-HW-notes-reviews
 Notes on particular apps, SW packages, etc.

-As is frequently my wont, this README directs you to the accompanying wiki.
+As is frequently my wont, this README directs you to the accompanying [wiki](../../wiki)